diderote/LSF-RNAseq/README.md

 * Project: project for job submission
 * GSEA_jar: Specify location of GSEA.jar (tested with GSEA-3.0.jar)
 * GSEA_mouse_gmts: Path to folder containing gmts using mouse ensembl gene IDs instead of human gene names.
 These can be found in the optional file folder.
 * Gene_names: optional. provide path to a pickled dictionary to add an attribute such as 'gene_name' to the count_matrix.
-Useful for STAR alinging where gene_id is default.
+Useful for STAR alinging where gene_id is default, or converging mouse GSEA gene ids to gene name.

 The pipeline handles multiple entry/exit points and can parse complex experimental designs and compensation types for DE.
 In case of error, the pipeline restarts from the last completed step.
 Progress is tracked in a .log file in the output directory.